ddecarle/eeb462-2024/LAB2_Parsimony.md

 25. Save these changes, and close the file.

-26. In your terminal, navigate to the nucConstrain folder; launch TNT; and conduct your analyses using hte script as before.
+26. In your terminal, navigate to the nucConstrain folder; launch TNT; and conduct your analyses using the script as before.

 27. Once the analysis is finished, quit TNT and run the `tnt_tree_clean.sh` script to reformat your trees